R in Posit Workbench

 • For every new session opened in the future (user-level).

-The specifics for changing these settings will vary by each IDE; refer to the appropriate documentation for more detailed information.
-After changing R versions, the session will need to be restarted to load the changed R version and any dependencies correctly.
+After changing R versions, restart the session to load the new R version and any dependencies correctly.

 In the terminal